derplarsen/rekwest/README.md

 3. Edit key/secret/bootstrap of your Confluent Cloud cluster in **server.js**
 4. run `npm start` (this will install all necessary dependencies)

+By default it connects to a local instance of kafka/redpanda on port 19092 with no auth.
+If you want to connect it with SASL_SSL just change the "isLocalKafkaNoAuth" to false and update the login variables above it.

 # How to interface with it -
-Visit this URL to add a new request: http://localhost:3333/index.html
+Visit this URL to add a new request: http://localhost:3333/

 Visit this URL to view existing requests: http://localhost:3333/getRequests.html